brotherhoodMonk/gyan/rct.md

 ============
 virtual DOM

-Virtual Dom is node tree that lists attribute , elements to properties and object.
+Virtual Dom is node tree that lists attribute , elements, contents  as a properties and object. render method in react creates the node tree from react component and updates this tree in response to the change in the data model.
+Each times it undergoes the data changes react creates a new virtual Dom representatuion of user interface.

 The virtual DOM is an in-memory representation of the real DOM.
 The Virtual DOM is an abstraction of the HTML DOM.
 It is lightweight and detached from the browser-specific implementation details.
  Since the DOM itself was already an abstraction, the virtual DOM is, in fact, an abstraction of an abstraction.

 By comparing changes between a virtual DOM and the real DOM USING DIFFING PROCESS, rendering engines can more efficiently determine what actually needs to be updated.
 This avoids unnecessary redrawing of DOM nodes as only elements that have changed are redrawn.
 Without the virtual DOM, every element is redrawn regardless of whether or not it has changed.
 This adds a huge performance boost to DOM manipulation since redrawing elements is an expensive process.

 Manipulating the DOM is slow.
 Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.